Procurement and Supply Chain: What's the Difference?

 Generally speaking, procurement professionals are experts in the pre-contractual phase, with proficiency in identifying business needs, sourcing, contracting and negotiation.
 Supply chain deals more with post-contractual issues including logistics and the hands-on management of suppliers.

 An article by SupplyChain24/7 talks about the benefits of improved collaboration between supply chain and procurement functions.
 “At its simplest, [collaboration] involves procurement professionals gaining a full picture of supply chain requirements before negotiating supplier contracts.
-Such an understanding helps to ensure that potential suppliers are able to offer sufficient volume flexibility and sufficiently short lead-times, for example.”
+[This] understanding helps ensure that potential suppliers are able to offer sufficient volume flexibility and sufficiently short lead-times, for example.”

 - Shared reporting lines

 - Shared KPIs

 - The co-development of policies, processes and standards

 Rather than trying to rigidly define and separate procurement and supply chain, it’s better to acknowledge that they're becoming increasingly intertwined.